Bishwasghimire-AA/mymarkdownexecrise/h1-firstSteps.md

 ## My key summary on Intrusion Kill Chain and Course of Action

 The intrusion kill chain is a concept used in cybersecurity to describe the various stages of a cyber attack, from the initial planning and reconnaissance to the final objective of the attacker.
 The idea is to break down the attack process into a series of distinct steps, each of which represents a phase in the overall attack lifecycle.
-By understanding and analyzing these stages, cybersecurity professionals can develop strategies and defenses to detect, prevent, and mitigate cyber threats.

-The intrusion kill chain is a concept used in cybersecurity to describe the various stages of a cyber attack, from the initial planning and reconnaissance to the final objective of the attacker.
-The idea is to break down the attack process into a series of distinct steps, each of which represents a phase in the overall attack lifecycle.
-By understanding and analyzing these stages, cybersecurity professionals can develop strategies and defenses to detect, prevent, and mitigate cyber threats.
+By understanding and analyzing these stages, cybersecurity professionals can develop strategies and defenses to detect, prevent, and mitigate cyber threats.This is anintegrated, end-to-endprocess described as a “chain” because anyone deficiency will interrupt the entire process.

 The typical stages of an intrusion kill chain include: